Skip to main content

 Policy design asks whether evidence and research support BIK-related policies and whether systems are in place for monitoring and evaluating those policies.

-• Surveys of children’s digital activities are undertaken only irregularly.
+• Surveys of children’s digital activities are undertaken, but only irregularly.

-• Information is regularly gathered to inform policies on children and the digital environment.
-However, this relies primarily on third-party sources, and there are limited opportunities to commission new data on children’s digital activity.
+• At the governmental level, information is regularly gathered to inform policies on children and the digital environment.
+However, this relies primarily on third-party sources, and there are limited opportunities to commission new data on children's digital activity.

 Table 2: Topic summary - policy design